Interested in finding out how to sight in a rifle with a scope? Keep reading for some step by step instructions.

-When sighting in your rifle, it is extremely important to shoot from a very stable position with lots of support.
+When sighting in your rifle, it is very important to shoot from a stable position with lots of support.
 Use sandbags or a specially built rifle rest to do this.
-Whenever possible, avoid supporting the rifle with your muscles, as this is less precise than using a stable object like a sandbag.
+Whenever possible, avoid supporting the rifle with your muscles.
+This is less precise than using a stable object like a shooting bag.
 Finally, focus your scope on the target that you are shooting at.
 This will give you a crystal clear view of the target and make the shooting easier.
 Most scopes have a dial to focus the lens, which is normally located at the end closest to the shooter.
-You can see it on my rifle in the first photo.
-It’s the dial located on the very end of the scope, just to the left of the word “Conquest.”
+You can see it on my rifle in the first photo located on the end of the scope just to the left of the word “Conquest.”

-Once you’re set in a steady position, fire at least three shots at the center of your target at 25 yards.
-Especially if you’re using a high magnification scope, you may be able to see the holes your bullets make in the target.
+Once you’re set in a steady position, fire three shots at the center of your target at 25 yards.
+You may be able to see your bullets holes in the target through your scope.
 No matter where you see the bullet holes in the paper, do not change your point of aim.
 Keep aiming at the bulls-eye, or you’ll end up chasing your shots all over the target.
 It’s ok if you don’t hit the bulls-eye at first.
-In fact, it’s almost guaranteed that you won’t.
+In fact, you almost certainly won’t.

 After making the required number of adjustments, shoot another group at the bulls-eye.
-If that group hits where you’re aiming, you’re ready to move the target out to 100 yards.
+If that group hits where you’re aiming, you’re ready to move the target out to 100 yards (or whatever range you want to zero your rifle for).
 If not, make the necessary adjustments to the scope and shoot until the rifle is dialed in at 25 yards.

 When zeroing at 100 yards, your windage should be dead on.
 However, there is some debate as to where your shots should be hitting elevation wise.
 If you’ll be hunting at a relatively short range, then it might make sense to adjust your scope so that the bullets are hitting the bulls-eye at 100 yards.

 After you’ve made your final adjustment, fire one last group to confirm it.
 If the group hits where you want it to, you’re done.
-A good scope will hold your adjustments for a very long time, certainly through hunting season, as long as you don’t drop the rifle or otherwise damage your scope.
+Though it’s always a good idea to check your zero prior to hunting season, a good scope will hold a zero for a long time as long as you don’t drop or damage it.

-I hope you found my description of how to sight in a rifle useful and interesting.
+I hope you found my description of how to sight in a rifle with a scope useful and interesting.
 Are there any other tips or tricks out there that I might have forgot to mention?